 The Silver Lining

 However, the report is not all bad news for Apple.
 Despite the relative unenthusiastic response to the iPhone 8 in the US, iPhone users remain loyal.
 Dazeinfo recently reported on the extremely strong customer loyalty that Apple enjoys.
 Nearly 92% of iPhone users who are looking to upgrade within the next 12 months are likely to stick with Apple itself.
 This is also reflected in eMarketer’s data, with only 2% of iPhone users in the US planning on switching to Android once the iPhone 8 launches.

 This shows that Apple still enjoys unparalleled brand loyalty.
-Even if the response to the iPhone 8 is not as great as they would hope, their platform ecosystem remains as strong as ever.
+Even if the users’ response to upgrade to iPhone 8 is not as great as they would hope, their platform ecosystem remains as strong as ever.

 - Apple’s issues with app stability are coming back to bite them.
-Users are citing the need for a better functioning OS in order to commit to an upgrade.
+Users are citing the need for a better functioning OS in order to upgrade to iPhone 8.
 As such, the success of iOS 11 would be instrumental to iPhone 8’s success.

 - Apple users remain loyal.
 This means that Apple will likely not lose much market share even if the iPhone 8 is not as successful as expected.